For decades, many of us have trusted store-bought deodorant sprays and antiperspirants without questioning what’s in them.

 2. Shea Butter (4 tablespoons)

-• Creates a creamy texture when melted with coconut oil (before it’s diluted into the spray).
+- Creates a creamy texture when it’s melted with coconut oil (before it’s diluted into the spray).

 3. Arrowroot Powder or Cornstarch (4 tablespoons)